harshcs7287/Dog-Cat-Classifier/README.md

 # Dog vs Cat Convolution Neural Network Classifier

-In this Section I'll be implementing Convolution Neural Network(CNN) Classifier for Classifying dog and cat images.
+In this project I'll be implementing Convolution Neural Network(CNN) Classifier for Classifying dog and cat images.
 The Total number of images I used for training is 25,000 and final testing is done on seperate 10,000 images.

 ### Dependencies
 * Google Colab
+* Python 3.6
 * Tensorflow 1.10
+* Pandas
-* Python 3.6
+* Numpy
 * Matplotlib
 * Seaborn
 * Scikit-Learn
-* Pandas
-* Numpy

 #### Test Train Split
 Image training set contain 12500 images for each category.
 I split those into 80% train and 20% means test Split each class images into 10,000 for train and 2,500 for test.